auraphp/aura.di/docs/migrating.md

 new Container(new Resolver(new Reflector()));
 ```

-### Object interface changes
+### API changes

 There a few API changes in the objects.
 They probably do not have consequences for client libraries as they were not
-exposed classes.
+exposed publicly, but the changes are listed below nonetheless.

 - The `InjectionFactory` now has no dependencies.
 The `Resolver` is not injected anymore and the `getResolver()` and `newInstance()` methods have been removed.
 - The `LazyInterface` now requires a `Resolver` to be passed to `__invoke`.
 Its implementations therefore also have different constructor signatures.